 Bob has consistently raised the issue of racism in whatever forum he finds himself; He has spoken to numerous civic leaders as well as the Economic Club about the business case for diversity in hiring and customer service.

-As a result of Bob's advocacy, the Grand Rapids Area Chamber of Commerce piloted Institutes for Healing Racism for area business people.
-In 1999,the Woodricks collaborated with Aquinas College to establish and house the Woodrick Institute for the Study of Racism and Diversity.
-In 2006, through an endowment by the Woodrick family the Bob and Aleicia Woodrick Center for Equity and Inclusion was established at Grand Rapids Community College.
+As a result of Bob's advocacy, the Grand Rapids Area Chamber of Commerce piloted the Institute for Healing Racism for area business people.
+In 1999, the Woodricks collaborated with Aquinas College to establish and house the Woodrick Institute for the Study of Racism and Diversity.
+In 2016, through an endowment by the Woodrick family the Bob and Aleicia Woodrick Center for Equity and Inclusion was established at Grand Rapids Community College.